0x43eba/Obsidian-Iris/README.md

 ### Notes to Developers

 The Javascript is generated from Typescript and I do not suggest editing that, instead alter the main.ts file in the source code for changes.

+### Bug Reports

+If you detect a bug in Iris, please open a new issue on this project.